1ncande5cence/ae-sack/oracle-generation/oracle_generation_proftpd/README.md

 # Oracle Constructor Instruction Guide

 This guide walks you through the steps for constructing an oracle using our pipeline.
 The process includes feature identification, document preparation, and oracle generation.
 Some steps require an `OPENAI_API_KEY` and API cost (As shown in **TABLE II**).
-However, to ease reproduction, we have included pre-collected results so you can skip or reuse certain stages without re-querying the API.
+However, to ease reproduction, we have included intermediate results so you can skip or reuse certain stages without re-querying the LLM.

 ---